-The Self-Reflection committee begins by reviewing the parts of the Self-Reflection Report and looking at evidence.
-Once the evidence has been fully deliberated and conclusions have been drawn, the Self-Reflection committee typically focuses on writing the Current Conditions section of the Self-Reflection Report.
+The steering committee and Self-Reflection committee begin by reviewing the parts of the Self-Reflection Report and looking at evidence.
+Once the evidence has been thoroughly deliberated and conclusions have been drawn, the Self-Reflection committee typically focuses on writing Part 2 Current Conditions section of the Self-Reflection Report.
 The steering committee determines the individuals or groups assigned to write the other sections of the report.

-Complete instructions for the Self-Reflection can be found in the Self-Reflection Guide www.neasc.org/public > Resources for Schools
+Complete instructions can be found in the Self-Reflection Guide: neasc.org/resources-public-schools